 When you’re exploring the world of food photography, it’s natural to find yourself wanting to work with restaurants.
-This post shares how I got my foot in the door, charging hourly rates vs. project fees and some of the best restaurant photography tips that I’ve learned along the way to make shooting for restaurants a valuable experience for both you and your client.
+This post shares how I got my foot in the door, charging hourly rates vs. project fees and some restaurant photography tips that I’ve learned along the way to make shooting for restaurants a valuable experience for both you and your client.

 This post may contain affiliate links.
 Read the affiliate disclosure.